 |Auto Low Latency Mode (ALLM)||No||No||No||No||No||No||Yes|

 |Display Stream Compression (DSC)||No||No||No||No||No||No||Yes|

-ALLM – when a game console is connected to a TV or a video conferencing stream is being received.
+ALLM – when connecting a game console to a TV or receiving streaming video in video conferencing mode.
 The TV automatically switches to game mode.
-All additional video enhancements are disabled, they increase the time the images are displayed on the TV or monitor.
+All additional program video enhancements are disabled, they increase the time the image is displayed on the TV or monitor.

-Mode is needed to use the TV as a monitor.
-If earlier the TV supported the standard frame rate, for example, 30 and 60 frames per second, and the computer’s video card could produce frames in the range from 25 to 65 frames per second.
-TV brought the frame rate to a standard 30 or 60 frames.
-If a video card, for example, produces 34 frames, the TV discarded the extra frames and showed 30 frames.
-And if the video card gave out 27 frames, then the TV duplicated several frames showing 30 frames, of which there were 3 additional frames (the same as the previous frame).
-We struggled with this using Gsync or Free sync.
+The mode is needed to use the TV as a monitor.
+If earlier the TV supported a standard frame rate, for example, 30 and 60 frames per second, and the computer video card could produce frames in the range from 25 to 65 frames per second.
+The television set the frame rate to a standard 30 or 60 frames.
+If a video card, for example, produces 34 frames, the TV would throw out extra frames and show 30 frames.
+And if the video card produced 27 frames, then the TV dubbed several frames showing 30 frames, of which 3 frames were additional (the same as the previous frame).
+This was fought using Gsync or Free sync.
 The presence of VRR allows you to display frames synchronously with the video card.
-Image display with a floating frequency.
+Display image with a floating frequency.
 This mode reduces image artifacts.

-QFT-transporting video at a higher speed, judging from the description of the technology in the stream, only active video will be transmitted, ignore secondary data, this reduces the frame display time.
+QFT– transporting video at a higher speed, judging from the description of the technology, only active video will be transmitted in the stream, ignoring secondary data, this reduces the display time of frames.

-Previously, when the frame rate was changed, the TV hung up a little, going over to the new frame rate.
-QMS logical continuation of VRR.
+Previously, when changing the frame rate, the TV hung a little bit, moving on to the new frame rate.
+QMS is a logical continuation of VRR.
 Smooth transition to a new frame rate without image delay.